ory/open-source-support/README.md

 Ory Support for Business also includes the added bonus of early access to and previews of selected new Ory offerings.

 Ory Support will respond on a best-effort basis and work with customers to resolve issues as quickly as possible.
-Ory technical personnel are located in CET and respond during normal business hours, M-F from 8 AM to 6 PM CET.
+Ory technical personnel are located in CET and respond during normal business hours, Monday to Friday from 8 AM to 6 PM CET.

 Ory Support for Business can be purchased on a yearly basis.
 The fee is paid up front and support for customers begins once payment is received.